SaxionMechatronics/smartnav-dataset/docs/sensors.md

 After feature extraction, it is important to maintain a unique identity for each feature across frames.
 For example, if you see the corner of the house's rooftop (as in Figure 1) as a unique feature in the environment, you should be able to detect the same corner a few moments later and recognize that it is the same feature you saw before.
 If you successfully do this, you have performed correct *Feature Tracking*.
 Figure 1 also shows a simple depiction of feature tracking, where features are tracked across two consecutive image frames.
 The positions of the features in the first and second frames are marked by red dots, and the green lines connect the former and current locations of the same features.

 The robustness of SLAM methods is tightly related to the success of the feature extraction and tracking.
 Our choice of camera sensors can affect this.
-Generally, having an image with minmum blurring and sharper details that maintains a constant color composure of the details, regardless of light intensity, helps a lot.
+Generally, having an image with minimum blurring and sharper details that maintains a constant color composure of the details, regardless of light intensity, helps a lot.
 Moreover, the field of view should be large enough so that you do not lose the features you were teacking with a rapid motion.
-But we will touch on these requirement later on.
+But we will touch on these requirements later on.

 Although tracking the features in the environment is essential for SLAM and provides a sense of relative motion with respect to the scene, it is not enough to measure motion in full 3D.
 The feature points should not only be tracked in the 2D image; we also need to estimate their 3D locations in space.

 For each feature point, we would like to estimate a 3D position based on the images.
 This is not trivial, but it is achievable using either monocular or stereo-based camera configurations.
 In Figure 1, this “uplifting” of 2D features from the image plane into 3D space is visualized: from this, a metric distance between the camera and the 3D position of that feature becomes available.
 Note that this step is highly dependent on correct knowledge about the camera's physical paramters such as its *Focal Length*.
-These estimates usaully come from precise calibration of the sensor that we will discuss in later chaters.
+These estimates usaully come from precise calibration of the sensor that we will discuss in the next `Sensor calibration` chaters.

 ### 2.1.3 Camera modalities
 The term modality is referring to what kind of light does a camera measure and how it measures it.
 Most of the cameras capture the *visible light*, which is a small part of electromagnetic spectrum.
 In Figure 2, we display this spectrum and the visible light is highlited by rainbow colors.
 Here, the *color*, *monochrome*, *NIR*, and *thermal* cameras are more interesting for us, since they are often used for SLAM.